Apple M2 Pro 12 Core leads Apple M1 overall by 18 points (64 vs 46 out of 100).

-Apple M2 Pro 12 Core counters with Core Specifications Cores: 12, Core Specifications Threads: 12, Core Specifications Base Frequency: 3.5 GHz.
+Apple M2 Pro 12 Core stands out on Core Specifications Cores: 12, Core Specifications Threads: 12, Core Specifications Base Frequency: 3.5 GHz.

 Apple M1